dops-at/leaflet-velocity/README.md

 - Uses a modified version of [WindJS](https://github.com/Esri/wind-js) for core functionality.
 - Similar to [wind-js-leaflet](https://github.com/danwild/wind-js-leaflet), however much more versatile (provides a generic leaflet layer, and not restricted to wind).
 - Data input format is the same as output by [wind-js-server](https://github.com/danwild/wind-js-server), using [grib2json](https://github.com/cambecc/grib2json).
+- **NEW**: Color overlay feature provides intensity visualization similar to windy.com, showing velocity magnitude as a gradient map in addition to particle movement.
+- **NEW**: Custom color mapping allows you to define exact colors for specific wind speeds in knots, giving you complete control over the visualization appearance.

 ![Screenshot](/screenshots/velocity.gif?raw=true)